 This exercise is great because of the extension it gives you, and also, it directly targets the biceps if you do it correctly (without moving your elbows).

 The best would be to do these super slow sets at the beginning of the workout.
 After this exercise, you can do curl with lighter weights.

 This technique has been used for a long time now, but perhaps it needs to be refreshed a bit.
 This version includes the additional strain in case a few muscle fibers managed to avoid the first sixty-three to eighty-four reps.
 This is how this technique looks if we separate it into three parts:

 – Grab an EZ bar and start with seven reps of standing curl – from fully stretched arm position to the position in which your forearms are parallel to the floor.

-Straight after the last set of 21’s do sitting dumbbell curl and end your biceps workout with it.
+Straight after the last set of 21’s, do sitting dumbbell curls and end your bicep workout with it.
 Grab very light dumbbells and do twenty-five reps.